 Wobblers

 Not all felonies are straight felonies.
-Some are considered wobblers.
-A wobbler offense is one that can be charged as a felony or a misdemeanor at the discretion of the state’s prosecuting attorney.
+Some are considered wobbler felonies.
+A wobbler offense can be charged as a felony or a misdemeanor at the discretion of the state’s prosecuting attorney.

 The prosecutor will consider whether there are any aggravating factors present, your criminal history, and the individual details of your case to determine whether you should be charged at the misdemeanor or felony level.
-Some examples of crimes that could be considered wobbler felonies include:
+Examples of wobblers include:

 - Sexual battery